 15. Petals less than twice as long as broad (or plants with only leaves and fruit); leaves various.

-16. Leaves regularly to coarsely toothed and usually also at least slightly lobed or notched; branches usually armed with distinct sturdy thorns ca. 1.5–11.5 cm long; inflorescence usually a compound (branched) corymb (simply and obscurely corymbose in Malus).
+16. Leaves regularly to coarsely toothed and sometimes also at least slightly lobed; branches usually armed with distinct sturdy thorns ca. 1–11.5 cm long; inflorescence usually a compound (branched) corymb (simply and obscurely corymbose in Malus).

-17. Seeds enclosed in very hard bony nutlets; inflorescence (at least the larger ones) usually a compound corymb; styles separate to the base and glabrous; petals white; stamens ca. 20 or fewer; thorns usually shiny; bud scales glabrous.
+17. Seeds enclosed in very hard bony nutlets; inflorescences (at least the larger ones) usually compound corymbs; styles separate to the base and glabrous (ovary apex densely hairy in Pyracantha, at least in flower); petals white; stamens ca. 20 or fewer; thorns usually shiny, bud scales glabrous (except in Pyracantha).

 17. Seeds only in papery-cartilaginous carpels; inflorescence a simple cluster; styles connate and very pubescent at the base; petals pink; stamens ca. 20; thorns dull; bud scales pubescent.